Prez attends to policewoman after award function

 President Ram Nath Kovind on Tuesday attended to a policewoman who had apparently twisted her ankle and slipped during an awards function here.
 The Delhi policewoman was standing in front of the dias at Vigyan Bhawan during the first National CSR Awards function.

 When the national anthem was being played, she fell and sat on the carpet, according to a PTI photographer who was present.
-Soon after the national anthem was over, Kovind was seen talking to Union Minister Anurag Singh Thakur and then along with security walked down from the dais.
-Kovind had a brief conversation with the policewoman after Thakur offered her a bottle of water.
+Soon after the national anthem was over, Kovind was seen talking to ministers Nirmala Sitharaman and Anurag Singh Thakur.
+Then the president along with security walked down from the dais and had a brief conversation with the policewoman after Thakur offered her a bottle of water.

+Sitharaman asked a security person to assit the policewoman, who was later escorted out of the hall.
+Generally, the president leaves the venue immediately after the national anthem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)